cchinw/u4_lesson_python_control_flow/README.md

 ## If/Else/ElIf

 In python, we can perform logic utilizing `if`, `elif`, `else` statements to check for a condition.
 Each statement is a `block`, and each block must be indented correctly or our code will fail to run.
-Common indentation in python is typically 1 tab or 2 spaces, heres an example:
+Common indentation in python is typically 1 tab or 2 spaces, here's an example:

 ```python
 if 5 > 2: